 - Van - If you are traveling by a large group and both the economy car and the SUV car is not too packed for you, you can rent a van.
-Driving this type of rental car in Jordan is perfect for your group adventure as it can accommodate nine to twelve passengers that are perfect for your group adventure.
+Driving this type car is perfect for your group adventure as it can accommodate nine to twelve passengers that are perfect for your group adventure.

 - Luxury Car - If you have the budget to rent high-valued and high-priced cars, you can definitely rent luxury cars such as the Mercedes Jaguar, BMW Series, or Audi.
 It’s time to flaunt what you’ve got.

 The cost of a car rental depends on the car company and the type of car you choose.
-On average, a rental car costs 25-30 JD ($35-40) per day for a new model with insurance and air conditioning.
+On average, it costs 25-30 JD ($35-40) per day for a new model with insurance and air conditioning.
 Car rental from International companies is much more expensive than those which are locally based options.
-Arrange car hire ahead of time to have everything organized and to have a high chance to get a good deal and lower prices.
+You can find the cheapest prices outside the major cities.

-You have many car insurance options to choose from in Jordan.
+You have many car insurance options to choose from.
 You can avail car insurance depending on your need and your budget.
 It is vital to take note that it’s better to be safe than sorry.
-Car driving in Jordan will be much safer if you have car insurance to protect you from any unforeseen event.
+Car driving will be much safer if you have car insurance to protect you from any unforeseen event.
 Here is the list of car insurance types: